 Recreate the nostalgic summer holidays of your childhood on the New South Wales Central Coast; just don’t expect the once-sleepy towns to be exactly as you remember them.
 The region has grown up as you have, and while there’s still a rockpool for kids on every other beach, they’re now crammed with family-friendly activities too.

 Set up a base in a dreamy coastal Airbnb, like the two-bedroom Beachouse six in Terrigal, then hit the road to explore.
-Big kids can try jetpacking and flyboarding with Jetpack Adventures in Kariong, while little ones will love Wyong’s Amazement Farm & Fun Park, where there are hedge mazes, farm animals and a brand new Ferris wheel.
+Big kids can try jetpacking and flyboarding with Jetpack Adventures in Kariong, while little ones will love Wyong’s Amazement Farm & Fun Park, where there are hedge mazes, farm animals and a Ferris wheel.
 Or go check out the crocs, turtles, snakes and more at the Australian Reptile Park in Somersby.

 Step inside a video game in Japan

 Are you Team Mario or Luigi?
-Throw on an oversized red or green plumber’s hat and head to Universal Studio Japan’s newly opened Super Nintendo World in Osaka.
+Throw on an oversized red or green plumber’s hat and head to Universal Studio Japan’s Super Nintendo World in Osaka.
 Grab an electronic wristband to ride Mario Karts, dodge piranha plants and ‘catch’ gold coins.

 Stay at the luxe Courtyard by Marriott Shin-Osaka Station, a 35-minute drive from the park.
 The modern rooms are spacious by Japanese standards, and extra beds for the kids are available on request.
 Want to take a day trip to Kyoto or Hiroshima?
 The shinkansen is a four-minute walk from the hotel.